 As a signing agent who handles loan signings at different locations throughout the day, one of Leak’s most important practices with clients is staying in constant contact.
 If she encounters a delay during one notarization, she always takes time to contact other companies and signers she’s scheduled to meet later in the day and let them know what’s going on.
 She always texts a confirmation to let signers and companies know when she’s coming.

-One thing Notaries we spoke to emphasized was that you don’t want to make a bad impression on potential business contacts through social media.
+One thing the Notaries we spoke to emphasized was that you don’t want to make a bad impression on potential business contacts through social media.
 Many businesses seek out Notaries on social media sites and online discussion groups.and online discussion groups.
 Inappropriate conduct or language online toward companies, signers or other Notaries can come across as unprofessional and can hurt your reputation and potential to find new clients.
 Even if you’re not criticizing a particular company, it’s easy to appear negative and difficult to work with.

 Leak advises Notaries to treat all their business contacts with courtesy, adding that it doesn’t matter whether a company contacts you only once or twice per year, or on a regular basis.